Manik-Ratnas/ar_report/README.md

           report_from: # specify email address of user from which you want to send the email.

           report_to:   # specify email address of users/group to whom you want to send an email to.

+          subject: #subject of the email to be sent
 </pre>

 Fill in al the required details and.. hey.. you are done..!